ELO Matchmaking & Win Rates: Why Skill Matching Wins [2026]

 Did you know?
 Riot Games stated in 2024 that a “fair” League match has each team within ±1% of 50.
 The number is industry-standard, but the reason MOBAs and LearnClash converge on it differs.

-Key takeaway: Three forces explain the thin tails: K=40 calibration, K=20 steady state, and the small-but-real category-cosine slack the composite allows.
+Key takeaway: Three forces explain the tails: K=40 calibration, K=20 steady state, and the small-but-real category-cosine slack the composite allows.

 Why Topic Overlap Tightens or Widens the Band

 Topic overlap is the second axis, and it modulates the band more than most players realize.
-In LearnClash, when category cosine sits above 0.7, the win-rate band compresses to roughly 47-53.
-Drop cosine below 0.3, and even an ELO-matched duel can spread to 40-60.
+In LearnClash, high category cosine compresses the win-rate band because both players share the same material; low cosine lets topic familiarity bleed in, so even an ELO-matched duel can widen.
 Topic familiarity is hidden skill.

 The intuition is simple.